Brain Injury Lawyer Houston, TX

 When such a traumatic event occurs, it is normal to want to rely on your insurance company to take care of you during the personal injury claim process.
 Unfortunately, it is not always a straight path as insurance companies might handle hundreds of claims a day.
 In addition, they may try to minimize or elongate your claim process with the hope of not having to pay you a settlement.
 A brain injury lawyer in Houston, TX at John K. Zaid & Associates can help you with any difficulties you have when talking with your insurance.
 We are on your side and want the best possible outcome for you while you experience minimal stress as you recover.

-In cases where an injury may have been the result of misguided prescription medication or an improper treatment while in a hospital, we will make every effort to prove who was responsible for your injury.
+In cases where an injury may have been the result of misguided prescription medication or improper treatment while in a hospital, we will make every effort to prove who was responsible for your injury.
 We can investigate with the doctors or staff that handled your treatments to confirm there was not an inadequately trained personnel working with you, or another issue.
 If needed, your brain injury lawyer in Houston, TX from John K. Zaid & Associates can call on medical experts to provide testimony about your case.

-If you have suffered a personal injury due to being a victim of another person’s negligence or intentional assault, one of the first steps you are likely taking is finding a lawyer to represent your case.
+If you have suffered a personal injury due to being a victim of another person’s negligence or intentional assault, one of the first steps you are likely to take is finding a lawyer to represent your case.
 Not only do you want to find a knowledgeable brain injury lawyer in Houston, TX, but one you can trust during a turbulent time.
 Your lawyer at John K. Zaid & Associates can assist with the communication process and can represent you during the trial as well as in any other legal proceedings.
 We are here to protect you and can assist with any emotional challenges.

 A Brain Injury Lawyer Houston, TX Counts On